strv20/website/content/news/_index.md

 sidebar:
   title: News
   description: |
     This section will be a hybrid of recent/upcoming events and other news about my research/things that spark my interest.
-If you would like regular updated when there are new posts feel free to subscribe via RSS through the below link.
+If you would like regularly updated when there are new posts feel free to subscribe via RSS through the below link.

     Check out the _index.md file in the /talk folder to edit this content.
-  author: "Michael S. Stringer"
+  author: "Sara T. R. Velasquez"
   text_link_label: Subscribe via RSS
   text_link_url: /talk/index.xml
   show_sidebar_adunit: false # show ad container

 # set up common front matter for all pages inside blog/
 cascade:
-  author: "Michael S. Stringer"
+  author: "Sara T. R. Velasquez"
   show_author_byline: true
   show_post_date: false
   show_post_time: false